vnijs/radiant/analytics/app/performance.md

 #### Response variable

 The outcome, or response, variable of interest.
-This should be binary variable, either a factor or an integer.
+This should be binary variable, either a factor or an integer with two value (i.e., 0 and 1).

 #### Choose level